perduta/teos/README.md

 ## Public endpoint

 As `teos` is foremost an EOS client, this announcement includes opening up a publicly available endpoint as a gateway to trying out EOS and its testnet without the trouble of running your own full node.
 This endpoint can be accessed no matter if you're going to use `eosc`, the official CLI, or `teos`, our alternative.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Our endpoint is available at [eos-testapi1.tokenika.io](http://eos-testapi1.tokenika.io/).
+It's not only fully featured, general purpose API but also has wallet API enabled for testing purposes - this should never be done on production!

+It is all for you to use it, test it, brake it.
+We want to be aware of all possible flaws before the end of the testing period.

+Disclaimer: Use it at your own risk and when you really know what are you doing.
+Do not store any key material that has or will have any value in future.

 ## Comparison